GE to cut 12,000 jobs in power business revamp

-General Electric Co announced on Thursday it was axing 12,000 jobs at its global power business as the struggling industrial conglomerate responds to dwindling demand for fossil fuel power plants.
+General Electric Co is axing 12,000 jobs at its global power business, the struggling industrial conglomerate's latest effort to shrink itself into a more focused company.

-The U.S. company launched the cuts to save $1-billion in 2018, saying it expected current difficulties in the sector to continue.
+The U.S. company launched the cuts to save $1-billion in 2018, saying it expected dwindling demand for fossil fuel power plants to continue.

 "Traditional power markets including gas and coal have softened," GE said.